NotAwesome2/Plugins/README.md

 ## cefcontainment.cs
 This plugin makes it so that only players who have permission to build in the map may use [cef](https://github.com/SpiralP/classicube-cef-loader-plugin) commands.
+Additional features:
+- Adds /chat command, allows you to send to local chat without being in a local chat map
+- Prefixing message with $$ sends it to local chat
+- Only youtube and imgur are allowed in cef commands
+- Cef click is disabled for security reasons
+- Messages containing bad words aren't sent at all.
+OPs are informed what word they tried to use.

+## nocefdm.cs
+Disables cef from sending automatic DMs.
+This prevents users from automatically syncing cef screens when they join a map.

 ## grc.cs
 This plugin adds /GotoRandomCool, which is like /gotorandom, but based on a curated list.
 The list can be managed with the /grc command.